Background pattern

 Seek immediate medical attentionif you notice any of the following symptoms:

-• intense allergic reaction consisting of fever, swelling of the mouth, face, lips, or tongue, difficulty breathing, itching, skin rash, and, sometimes, a drop in blood pressure (hypersensitivity).
-These reactions are frequent (can affect 1 in 10 people)
+• a severe allergic reaction consisting of fever, swelling of the mouth, face, lips, or tongue, difficulty breathing, itching, skin rash, and sometimes a drop in blood pressure (hypersensitivity).
+These reactions are frequent (may affect 1 in 10 people)

-• severe rash with blisters affecting the skin, mouth, eyes, and genitals (Stevens-Johnson syndrome).
-This reaction has an unknown frequency
+• a severe rash with blisters that affects the skin, mouth, eyes, and genitals (Stevens-Johnson syndrome).
+The frequency of this reaction is unknown

 • fever, sweating, muscle stiffness, and decreased level of consciousness.
 These could be symptoms of a condition known as malignant neuroleptic syndrome.
-These reactions are rare (can affect 1 in 1000 people)
+These reactions are rare (may affect 1 in 1000 people)

-• blood clots in the veins, especially in the legs (their symptoms are swelling, pain, and redness of the leg), which can move through the blood vessels to the lungs and cause chest pain and difficulty breathing.
+• blood clots in the veins, especially in the legs (symptoms are swelling, pain, and redness of the leg), which can travel through the blood vessels to the lungs and cause chest pain and difficulty breathing.
 If you notice any of these symptoms, seek immediate medical attention.

-• feeling agitated and unable to remain still
+• feeling of agitation and inability to remain still

 • insomnia

-• Parkinsonism: this medical term describes numerous symptoms, including increased saliva secretion or very moist mouth, drooling, spasms when flexing the limbs, slow, reduced, or impaired body movements, facial expressionlessness, muscle tension, neck stiffness, muscle rigidity, short, shuffling, and hurried gait, and lack of normal arm movements while walking, persistent eye blinking when hitting the forehead (abnormal reflex)
+• Parkinsonism: this medical term describes numerous symptoms, including increased saliva secretion or very moist mouth, drooling, spasms when flexing the limbs, slow, reduced, or impaired body movements, facial expressiveness, muscle tension, neck stiffness, muscle stiffness, short, shuffling, and hurried steps, and lack of normal arm movements when walking, persistent eye blinking when tapping the forehead (abnormal reflex)

-• speech problems, unusual muscle movements; a series of symptoms known as extrapyramidal symptoms (EPS) that will typically include unusual and unnecessary involuntary muscle movements
+• speech problems, unusual muscle movements; a series of symptoms called extrapyramidal symptoms (EPS) that will typically include unusual and unnecessary involuntary muscle movements

 • rapid heart rate